selvamuthukumaran1/selvamuthukumaran1/README.md

   ## About Me

-I'm Selva Muthu Kumaran, a data analyst, and Biotechnologist.
+I'm Selva Muthu Kumaran, a data scientist and Biotechnologist.
 I'm passionate about using data to solve complex problems in the field of Biology.
 I strive to develop innovative solutions that will help advance the field of genetics and make it more accessible to the public.
 I have a Bachelor's Degree in Genetics and a Master's Degree in Biotechnology.
 I have completed PGP in Full Stack Development from NIIT and Data Science & Artificial Intelligence from IIT Madras.
 I have a deep understanding of data analytics and machine learning and am well-versed in programming languages like Python, R, and SQL.

 ## Tech Stack
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)